MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/09-collaboration-options.md

 - **Anyone** - Users can share files and folders using links that don't require sign-in.
 - **New and existing guests** - Guests are added to the directory when an item is shared and must sign in or provide a verification code to access the content.
-- **Existing guests** - Only guests already in your organization's directory.
+- **Existing guests** - Users can only share with guests already in your organization's directory.
 (This setting is not recommended because guests can be added to the directory in various ways outside of SharePoint and OneDrive.)
 - **Only people in your organization** - No external sharing is allowed.

 These settings can be set separately for SharePoint and OneDrive, though the OneDrive setting cannot be more permissive than the SharePoint setting.